vpanarello/RpiPowerController/README.md

 ### RaspberryPi Setup

-* This device has to be used with PowerBlock installed in the Raspberry side.
-The sources running on Raspberry Pi side were developed by third parties and adicional information can be find direct in the repository "https://github.com/petrockblog/PowerBlock"
+* This device has to me attached with an Raspberry Pi with already installed PowerBlock sources.
+PowerBlock sources were developed by third parties and adicional information can be find direct on this repository "https://github.com/petrockblog/PowerBlock"

-* This sources controls shutdown command and inform the PowerController device when Linux is already started through two Raspberry GPIO pins.
+* PowerBlock sources invoke shutdown linux command and inform the PowerController device when Linux is already started through two Raspberry pins (GPIO 17, 18) pins 11, 12.
 To install it in your Raspberry Pi execute the following commands on Raspi bash.

 #### Bash Commands
       $ sudo apt-get update